 The Company's trade receivables consist primarily of balances from customers operating in the oil and gas industry, both domestically and internationally, as the Company sells its products and services in approximately 60 countries worldwide.
 Some of these countries have greater economic and political risk than experienced in North America, and as a result there may be greater risk associated with sales in those jurisdictions.
 The Company manages this risk by invoicing for the full license term in advance for the majority of software license sales and by invoicing as frequently as the contract allows for consulting and contract research services.
 In cases where collectability is not deemed probable, revenue is recognized upon receipt of cash, providing all other criteria have been met.
 Historically, the Company has not experienced any significant losses related to individual customers or groups of customers in any particular geographic area.
-At March 31, 2021, the Company assessed credit risk related to its accounts receivable, considering the COVID-19 pandemic and the related economic uncertainty facing the oil and gas industry, and established an allowance for doubtful accounts of \$71 thousand (nil at March 31, 2020).
+At March 31, 2022, the Company assessed credit risk related to its accounts receivable and established an allowance for doubtful accounts of \$737,000 (2021 - \$71,000), most of which was for receivables from Russian customers, due to the Company's decision to suspend doing business in Russia.

-As at March 31, 2021, the Company has a concentration of credit risk with 13 domestic and international customers who represent 75% of trade receivables (2020 - 15 customers; 84%).
+As at March 31, 2022, the Company has a concentration of credit risk with 6 domestic and international customers who represent 72% of trade receivables (2021 - 13 customers; 75%).

 The carrying amount of trade and other receivables represents the maximum credit exposure.
-The maximum exposure to credit risk at March 31, 2021 was \$23.2 million (2020 - \$26.3 million).
+The maximum exposure to credit risk at March 31, 2022 was \$17.5 million (2021 - \$23.2 million).
 The aging of trade and other receivables at the reporting date was:

-(thousands of \$) March 31, 2021 March 31, 2020
+(thousands of \$) March 31, 2022 March 31, 2021

-Current 12,077 14,262
+Current 7,795 12,077

-31-60 days 1,590 10,466
+31-60 days 8,503 1,590

-61-90 days 7,290 1,078
+61-90 days 1,123 7,290

-Over 90 days 2,282 471
+Over 90 days 86 2,282

-Balance, end of year 23,239 26,277
+Balance, end of year 17,507 23,239